 Jim: …know what’s happening here.
 We’re talking today with Jerusha Clark and her husband Jeramy.
-Jerusha’s written this book,.
+Jerusha’s written this book, Living Beyond Postpartum Depression: Help and Hope for the Hurting Mom and Those Around Her.
 And we’re into it.
 And I hope this is helpful to you moms and dads who are maybe going through this or have gone through it or anticipate this could be part of your journey.
 This is why we’re talking about it.
 These are delicate topics.
 And I get that.
 I understand that.
 But folks, this is where the Lord wants to open up all of our hearts and say, “What’s happening?”
 You might be a grandparent.
 You need to understand what’s going on with your daughter or daughter-in-law and how to be a help in this point of need.

 Jerusha, let’s go back to that.
 For the woman who loads on the guilt, I mean, women have this incredible capacity to look at their own heart first.
 And I can only imagine, I mean, with what you’ve just described, the postpartum with your first child, you get pregnant seven months later with your second.
 You’re second guessing, “God, why?
 Well, okay, maybe, you know, I can handle more of this than I realize.”
 Jeramy, you’re somewhere in this orbit.
 We’ll get your perspective in a moment.
 But how do you stand every day and say, “Okay, Lord, I can – I can move forward”?